dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 Still on the [sample variance](#variance) cookie sale, suppose there is a very good day in summer with a lot of parties, and out doors activities that resulted into a sale of $2000 dollars,  or  a 3 days inclement weather that resulted into drop in sale i.e., #50 per day.
 Of course, these might be regarded as outliers; but should the bumper sale continue throughout the summer and the low sale period extend to all winter.
 The measures of central tendency and dispersion might not be ideal enough to give us the best insight into the down, peak and low periods within the data; this is where inferencial statistics and the standard normal probability distribution come into play.
 Inferencial statistics entails making judgement about the whole data population by using just a small portion of the data.

 ## The Normal Probability Distribution
 Normal probability distribution is a curve that follows a bell shape.
-Let's say I've upgraded and I now cultivate hectares of tomatoes farm, in my harvesting season; the harvest is low at the beginnig and gradually increase until it reaches the peak of the season and then start declining until the end of the season.
+Let's say I've upgraded and I now cultivate hectares of tomatoes farm; in my harvesting season, the harvest is low at the beginnig and gradually increase until it reaches the peak of the season and then start declining until the end of the season.
 The kind of shape gotten from this illustration is the normal distribution curve but with some unique attributes to the statistical normal distribution itself.

-**(1)** The total area under the normal distribution is 1
+**(1)** The total area under the normal distribution is 1.

-**(2)** The mean is zero and it has standard deviation of 1.
+**(2)** The mean is zero and its standard deviation is 1.

 **(3)** The mean and the standard deviation are on the x- axis while the y-axis represents the probability density of the data being analysed.

 **(4)** Both ends of the curve extend to infinity; starting from 0 (mean) to the right extend to positive infinity while from 0 (mean) to the left extend to negative infinity.
 The positivity and negativity  indicate that the standdard deviation lies above or below the mean respectively.
+## The Normal Distribution Curve
 ![Probability Density Curve](https://github.com/dataglyder/Basic_Statistics_For_Data_Analysis.io/blob/main/norm11.png)

 ## Standardizing Data with the Z-score
-To use standard normal distribution to make inference about data, the data must be normally distributed i.e. follow the kind of curve described above, then it could be standardized with a z-score. using the formular:
+To use standard normal distribution to make inference about data, the data should be or assumed to be normally distributed i.e. follow the kind of curve described above, then it could be standardized with a z-score. using the formular:

 z=$`\frac{x-\mu}{\sigma}`$ Where: